West Virginia

 What is a 'targeted facility' under West Virginia's drone law?

 It is any critical infrastructure facility defined in W. Va.
-Code section 61-10-34, a list of roughly two dozen categories including power plants, water treatment facilities, refineries, correctional facilities, and military installations.
-Flying a drone over one to deploy objects, surveil with intent to harm, or steal trade secrets is a misdemeanor under section 61-16-2(b).
+Code section 61-10-34, a list of 23 categories including power plants, water treatment facilities, refineries, health care facilities, commercial airports, and military installations.
+The list does not include prisons or jails.
+Flying a drone over a targeted facility to deploy objects, surveil with intent to harm, or steal trade secrets is a misdemeanor under section 61-16-2(b).

 Is it a felony to arm a drone in West Virginia?